idan-suliman/SmartAgent-RAG/README.md

-# SmartAgent-RAG: Advanced Legal AI Assistant
+# SmartAgent-RAG: Advanced AI Assistant

 SmartAgent-RAG is a professional **Local RAG (Retrieval-Augmented Generation)** system designed for the Legal Tech sector.
 It enables law firms and legal professionals to chat with their own document archives (PDF, DOCX, DOC) using advanced LLM capabilities (GPT-4o/GPT-5.2), securely and efficiently.